Do you think you can do more with your kitchen?

-A kitchen extension is a lot to undertake and requires a lot of thought and consideration before it can be given the green light, but there are many reasons as to why one may be applicable for you.
-Here at Kitchen Warehouse, we thought we would put some of these kitchen extension ideas to our loyal customer base, so you can consider if any of these options could enhance the look of your kitchen forevermore!
+Planning a kitchen extension is a lot to undertake and requires a lot of thought and consideration before it can be given the green light, but there are many reasons as to why one may be the best thing for you and your family.
+A spacious kitchen becomes the heart of the home, a place where family gathers and memories are made.

 How much does a kitchen extension cost?

-Similarly to “how long is a piece of string?” the truth is, you can spend as little or as much as you like on a kitchen extension.
+Similar to the old classic, “How long is a piece of string?” the truth is, you can spend as little or as much as you like on a kitchen extension.

 As a basic rule of thumb, a typical kitchen extension can cost anything from £1,000 to more than £3,000 per square metre.

-When budgeting for a kitchen extension, remember that you will also need to allow for the kitchen units, appliances, flooring and fixtures to complete it.
+When budgeting for a kitchen extension, remember that you will also need to allow for the appliances, flooring, and fixtures to complete it.

 As a ‘safety net’ of sorts, it is also advisable to budget an extra 10% to 15% over your kitchen extension cost.
 This is simply to ensure you have a little extra available, in case you run into any unexpected costs or complications along the way.

 This may seem cautious at first, but it is the best way to ensure that you have enough in the bank when you start work!

 Do I need planning permission to build a kitchen extension?

 All of this is well and good, but what happens if you need to fulfil planning permission requirements and building regulations?